 As an electronics maker and OEM, VOXX relies on consumer spending and vehicle sales.
-The US, which comprises its largest market, has struggled through the down economy with stalled car sales and concerned consumers.
-While revenues have improved slightly, VOXX's top line took a hit in recent years, spurring the company to exit the unprofitable and competitive LCD flat-panel TV and portable GPS markets.
+The US, which represents its largest market, has struggled in recent years with stalled car sales and concerned consumers.
+While revenues have improved slightly, VOXX's top line took a hit, spurring the company to exit the unprofitable and competitive LCD flat-panel TV and portable GPS markets.

 The company uses contract manufacturers in Asia, which enables VOXX to respond quickly to changes in technology and tastes, as well as keep costs low.